dennisdevio/milestone-project-4/README.md

 #### Bugs Fixed
 - Stripe API not working was fixed by setting the Stripe API Keys in config vars in Heroku.
 - Heroku App crash was fixed by setting 'parse' in the database url if statement in settings.py.
+- Rolled to a new STRIPE_SECRET_KEY as the old one was accidentally compromised during Stripe API bug troubleshooting

 #### This project was made as part of Code Institute's Full Stack Software Development Programme.